 If a workers’ compensation claim is denied, we know that can be devastating for your finances and well-being.
 Do you know where to turn if that happens?

 At Mayer & Rosenberg, P.C., we are ready to help you.
-When you need a Kansas City workers compensation attorney, we are standing by.
+When you need a Kansas City workers comp lawyer, we are standing by.
 According to the Bureau of Labor Statistics, around 2.8 million people are injured at work each year, so workers’ compensation insurance is vital.

 Why Get Denied